-cooperation.
-Competition rules also may be of importance in this matter, in particular article 7 of the Competition Act, which establishes the prohibition of abuse of economic dependence in cases of unjustifiable termination of the agreement.
+Furthermore, there are a substantial number of court decisions that have established a right of indemnity for the franchisee when a franchisor has not given a reasonable notice prior to the termination of contracts with undetermined length, based on the principle of good faith and cooperation.
+Competition rules also may be of importance in this matter, in particular article 7 of the Competition Act (Law Number 19/2012 of 8 May 2012), which establishes the prohibition of abuse of economic dependence in cases of unjustifiable termination of the agreement.